-Unlike in one on one competition the server must hit the ball in the box diagonally from where he is serving.
-From the server's right hand side to the receiver's right hand side.
+Unlike in one-on-one competition, the server in table tennis must hit the ball in the box diagonally from where they are serving.
 This rule was implemented so that the doubles team receiving the ball does not have any confusion as to who is going to hit the ball.
 Doubles tend to be faster paced overall, as the addition of players means more hits.

 10. Doubles Hitting Order

-Unlike in tennis there is no frontcourt, backcourt dynamic instead the 4 players in the game must hit the ball in turn.
-This makes doubles very challenging to play and requires great chemistry between you and your partner.
-For example if player 1 and player 2 were partners, and player 3 and 4 were partners the hitting order would go: 1, 3, 2, 4.
-Teammates must also alternate which one serves after each two points, meaning it takes 8 points to go through the cycle for 4 players.
+Unlike in tennis, there is no frontcourt-backcourt dynamic in tennis.
+Instead, the 4 players in the game must hit the ball in turn.
+This makes doubles very challenging to play and requires great chemistry between partners.
+For example if player 1 and player 2 were partners, and player 3 and 4 were partners, the hitting order would go: 1, 3, 2, 4.
+Teammates must also alternate which one serves after each two points, meaning it takes 8 points to go through a full cycle for 4 players.

 What are the most important rules in table tennis?